 Unit-I Reflections from the East and the West A Text Book of Essays.
-Lectures-18

-- (A) Section-II of the Book - i.
-Prospects of Democracy in India.
-B.R.Ambedkar - The Social Cost of Globalization.
-Vandana Siva - iii.
-The Room of One's Own (Excerpts) Virginia Woolf - iv.
-More Than 100 Million Women are Missing.
-Amartya Sen - (B) Exercises Based on the text
+(A) Section-II of the Book

+- i.
+"Prospects of Democracy in India" by B.R.
+Ambedkar - ii.
+"The Social Cost of Globalization" by Vandana Siva - iii.
+"The Room of One's Own" (Excerpts) by Virginia Woolf - iv.
+"More Than 100 Million Women are Missing" by Amartya Sen

+(B) Exercises Based on the text

-Hues of Life.
+Unit -II Hues of Life.
 An Anthology of Short Stories

 - (A) Short Stories

 - i.
-The Exercise Book .
-Rabindranath Tagore
+"The Exercise Book" by Rabindranath Tagore

 - ii.
-Life of Ma Parker.
-Katherine Mansfield
+"Life of Ma Parker" by Katherine Mansfield

 - iii.
-The Refugees.
-Pearl S.Buck.
+"The Refugees" by Pearl S. Buck.

 - iv.
-An Astrologer's Day.
-R.K.Narayan.
+"An Astrologer's Day" by R.K.
+Narayan.

-- (B) Exercises based on the Text.
+(B) Exercises based on the Text.

-Unit-II The Blossoming Mind Part II and III (Grammar)
+Unit-III The Blossoming Mind Part II and III (Grammar)

+- (A) Writing Skills:-

-- (A) Report Writing
+- i.
+Report Writing

-- (B) Letter Writing; Informal Letter, Formal Letter, Letter to the Editor, Job Application Letter, Resume.
+- ii.
+Letter Writing; Informal Letter, Formal Letter, Letter to the Editor, Job Application Letter.

-- (C) Comprehension
+- iii.
+Drafting Resume and CV

+- iv.
+E-mail Writing